 Choose the Right Plants

 Flowers are crucial when it comes to attracting butterflies, particularly their color, fragrance, and shape.
 In general, most butterflies are not attracted to blooms that are greenish-blue or blue-green.
 They often prefer red, mauve, pink, lavender, white, or orange flowers.
 Flora with short tubes, flat tops, large petals, or clusters are also popular for many butterfly species.
-When selecting flowers, make sure that they are nectar- and pollen-rich.
+When planning your landscape and selecting flowers, make sure that they are nectar- and pollen-rich.
 Strongly scented flowers help attract butterflies, as the scent alerts them that nectar is present.
 Marigolds, coneflowers, asters, Shasta daisies, lavender, and zinnias are just some of the plants that are suitable for butterfly-friendly gardens.
 Plants like milkweed, thistle, nettle, and fennel are also decent food sources for caterpillars.
 If you’re unsure whether you have any of these in your background, use our flower identification guide to find out.

 - How to Build a Butterfly Garden in Your Backyard